 #2 How to Check Durians For Ripeness?

-99 Old Trees also says that in order to identify a ripe durian, simply listen for a knocking sound when you shake it.
+To identify a ripe durian, simply listen for a knocking sound when you shake it.
 When a durian is ripe, the seed will loosen from the shell, thus creating a knocking sound.
 Another factor to note is the weight of the durian.
 A ripe durian will always be lighter than an unripe one!

 Enjoy a worldwide fees-less travel experience!